mattermost/docs/source/welcome/customize-your-theme.rst

 Dark Theme (Desktop app only)
 -----------------------------

-The Mattermost Desktop App applies Light or Dark Mode based on the System Preferences appearance setting of your computer's operating system to your Mattermost instance.
+The Mattermost desktop app applies Light or Dark Mode based on the System Preferences appearance setting of your computer's operating system to your Mattermost instance.